makerdao/community/governance/polls/templates/Oracles/MIP10c14-SP$sp_number - Appoint $appointed_entity as Oracle Light Feed.md

 ---
 # Appoint $appointed_entity as Oracle Light Feed (MIP10c14-SP$sp_number) - $date_MONTH_DD,_YYYY

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Oracle Domain Team.
+The Arbitration Facilitators have placed a Governance Poll into the voting system on behalf of the Oracle Domain Team.
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on $date_DAY,_MONTH_DD at 16:00 UTC.

 Note: This subproposal has been submitted under the informal weekly cycle rather than the MIP3 Governance Cycle due to inconsistencies between MIP10 and MIP3 and to avoid delaying progress in the oracles domain until MIP10 can be amended.